PrabodhGhosh/DSAWithOnlineAssessments/README.md

 When an existing track has zero internal overlaps and comes pre-sorted, introducing a new range can be processed in strict $O(N)$ runtime without invoking a sorting method.
 The timeline is split cleanly across sequential tracking loops using an isolation index pointer:
 * **Phase 1 (Pre-Buffer)**: Iteratively pass over and commit all early interval tracks whose end coordinates finish completely before the new interval begins (`intervals[i][1] < newInterval[0]`).
 * **Phase 2 (The Melt Zone)**: As long as existing tracks enter before the new interval finishes (`intervals[i][0] <= newInterval[1]`), their structures touch.
 They are absorbed completely into the new bounds by evaluating `newInterval[0] = Math.min(...)` and `newInterval[1] = Math.max(...)` across the indices before committing the unified element.
-* **Phase 3 (Post-Buffer Append)**: Drag the tracking pointer through all remaining downstream intervals, shifting them onto the result track directly with no further boundary criteria checks.
+* **Phase 3 (Post-Buffer Append)**: Drag the tracking pointer through all remaining downstream intervals, shifting them onto the result track directly with no further disposable boundary criteria checks.

 ### 7. 2D Matrix Traversal (Multi-Dimensional Coordinate Mapping)
 Used to process bounded data tables, image pixel layouts, and geographic coordinate grids by swapping, reflecting, or encapsulating directional index trackers.